 Funeral homes tend to be small, family-run, very unique businesses.
-Many are integral parts of their communities; families of all kinds place their trust in funeral homes during the worst of times.
+Many are integral parts of their communities, and families of all kinds place their trust in funeral homes during the worst of times.

 One-size-fits-all business insurance is not the right answer for a funeral home or funeral director.
-Your exposures are not the same those of a retail shop, manufacturer or any other small business.
+Your exposures are not the same those of a retail shop, manufacturer, or any other small business.

 According to the National Directory of Morticians Redbook: